 Playing Cyrano: Blackadder acts as this to Prince George in "Amy and Amiability", although he thinks she's disgustingly twee until he finds out she's the Shadow.

 Pocket Protector: Parodied in "Duel and Duality," in which a cigarillo case stops a cannonball.

 And parodied again when shortly afterwards Prince George also gets shot, seems to die, wakes up shouting he also has one... then realizes he left his on the dresser.
 THEN he dies.

 Right Behind Me: In "Sense and Senility", Blackadder has finally had enough of the Prince's stupidity and leaves (with, of course, a parting insult for Baldrick).
-After he walks out Baldrick mutters "Goodbye, you pasty-faced, big-nosed, rubber-necked bastard."
+After he walks out Baldrick mutters "Goodbye, you lazy, big-nosed, rubber-faced bastard."
 He slowly looks up just as Blackadder re-enters the room, having been in earshot the whole time.

 The Scottish Trope: "Sense and Senility": the two actors have to perform a silly, overly-long superstitious ritual to exorcise evil spirits whenever Blackadder says "Macbeth".
 Exactly how the ritual goes is a subject of hot debate in the fandom as Angrish makes the words unclear: one suggestion is "Aargh!
 Hot potato, orchestra scores, plucked to make amends (HONK!)"

-This is accompanied by a brief game of patty-cake, spinning their arms like wheels, and then honking each others' noses; as the episode progresses, Mossip starts whining and gingerly petting his nose.
+This is accompanied by a brief game of patty-cake, spinning their arms like wheels, and then honking each others' noses; as the episode progresses, Mossop starts whining and gingerly petting his nose.